EdmundBenedict/lordcephei.github.io/pages/fplmtoverview.md

 The full-potential program **lmf**{: style="color: blue"} was originally adapted from a program **nfp**{: style="color: blue"} written by M. Methfessel and M. van Schilfgaarde.
 The method is described in some detail in the following reference :

 M. Methfessel, Mark van Schilfgaarde, and R. A. Casali, “A full-potential **LMTO** method based on smooth Hankel functions,” in Electronic Structure and Physical Properties of Solids: The Uses of the **LMTO** Method, *Lecture Notes in Physics 535.
 H. Dreysse, ed.
-(Springer-Verlag, Berlin) 2000*.
+(Springer-Verlag, Berlin)* 2000.

 There is also a manual written for the original 1997 code.
 The present code is a descendant of it with many new features and with a different input system.
 But the underlying mathematical formalism, the novel augmentation method in particular, is basically the same.